All right, our two Sean Hannity show, toll-free our numbers, 800-941.

 The candidates that focused on the challenges today and solutions for the future did well.

-But the candidates that were looking back, candidates that were focused on the past and relitigating the past didn't do as well.
+But the candidates that were looking back, candidates that were focused on the past and relitigating the past, didn't do as well.

-It it really is out there.
+It really is out there.

-My dad fought in World War II and we went through nine eleven, a depression I mean I can I can mention all sorts of things that we've gone through as a country and we always come out on the other side.
+I mean, I can mention all sorts of things that we've gone through as a country, and we always come out on the other side.

-Usually Democrats, if they had radical views they kept it to themselves and and that's why they would often try to pack the courts or use the courts to legislate from the bench now they're just out there with these views.
+And that's why they would often try to pack the courts or use the courts to legislate from the bench.

 How do we reconcile capitalism versus socialism?